ABohynDOE/csw93/README.md

-# csw93
+# csw93 - Chen, Sun and Wu (1993)
 ![PyPI](https://img.shields.io/pypi/v/csw93)
 [![Documentation Status](https://readthedocs.org/projects/csw93/badge/?version=latest)](https://csw93.readthedocs.io/en/latest/?badge=latest)

-CSW93 is a Python package that generates all regular fractional factorial two-level designs from the 1993 paper of Chen, Sun and Wu: ["A catalogue of two-level and three-level fractional factorial designs with small runs"][1].
+CSW93 is a Python package that makes availalble the design matrices of all regular fractional factorial two-level designs from the 1993 paper of Chen, Sun and Wu: ["A catalogue of two-level and three-level fractional factorial designs with small runs"][1].

 [1]: <https://www.jstor.org/stable/1403599>